-A statement on letterhead from the Texas Rehabilitation Commission, Texas Commission for the Blind, or Texas Commission for the Deaf that states you are a person who is Deaf or blind according to the criteria above;
+A statement on letterhead from the Texas Workforce Commission - Division of Blind Services or Division for Deaf and Hard of Hearing Services that states you are a person who is Deaf or blind according to the criteria above;

 Diagnostic proof of disability on letterhead from a physician specialist in ophthalmology, audiology, ear, nose, throat, or other licensed practitioner.